If you are having problems with your RGA you can call us at

 Another possibility is that the filament is damaged.
-Measure the resistance between the filament supply and return pins of the feedthru flange (see picture above).
+Measure the resistance between the filament supply and return pins of the feedthru flange (click here for picture ).
 A healthy filament will have a little less than an ohm of resistance.
 If you measure a very high resistance, the filament most likely needs replacing.
 You can order a replacement filament by clicking here.

 If the ionizer appears dirty or coated, you may wish to replace the whole ionizer (which includes the filament).
-You can order a replacment ionizer kit by clicking here.
+You can order a replacement ionizer kit by clicking here.

-Symptom 2 — Analog scan looks noisy after replacing the filament and removing the repeller cage.
+2) Analog scan looks noisy after replacing the filament and removing the repeller cage

 Most likely your ionizer is contaminated and needs replacing.
 There are instructions in the manual on how to replace an ionizer.
 You can order a replacement ionizer kit by clicking here.